Different people have different reasons for wanting to get rid of their old clothes.

 - Sell Your Used Clothes

 When you have clothes that are still in very good condition but you want to replace them, consider selling them.
 This way, in addition to recouping some little cash out of them, you will also be saving the environment from unnecessary trash.
 Look out for a consignment shop or garage sale in your community or neighborhood.
 Also, there are plenty of ways you can do this online in this digital age.
+You will find that a top pick in a cloth steamer shopping guide by Steam Cleaning very useful.

 - Swap with Other People